Pan-American Team Handball Federation

 The Pan-American Team Handball Federation (PATHF) has been the continental governing body for handball, beach handball, wheelchair handball and snow handball in Americas since 23 May 1977.
 PATHF includes North America, Central America, South America and the Caribbean.
 PATHF's primary functions is to organize competitions for national teams and clubs, and to conduct Men's World Handball Championship and Women's World Handball Championship qualifying tournaments.

 On 14 January 2018, during the IHF Council meeting, PATHF was suspended by International Handball Federation and was divided into two continental confederations namely the North America and the Caribbean Handball Confederation and the South and Central America Handball Confederation.
 The IHF Council decision was taken on the facts that there are no signs of development in the level of handball and beach handball in the North American, Central American and the Caribbean countries.
 There was some development in South American level but that was also not comparable to the other continents like Europe, Asia and Africa.
 No team from Americas had ever reached to the semifinal stage of the IHF World Men's Handball Championship and the IHF Men's Junior World Championship till date.
 The PATHF appealed to the Court of Arbitration for Sport, and it annulled IHF's decision.
 At the Extraordinary IHF Congress 2019 the IHF statues were revised to add the new federations.

 History

 PATHF was founded on 23 May 1977, which made it one of the five continental confederations affiliated with International Handball Federation.
 Argentina, Chile, Canada, Mexico and the United States of America were founding members.

-The first executive committee was composed of President Dr. Peter Buehning (USA), Vice-President Mr. Juan Mainzhausen (Argentina), Secretary General Mr. Walter Schwedhelm (Mexico), and Treasurer Mr. Francis Geulen (Canada).
+The first executive committee was composed of President Dr. Peter Buehning Sr. (USA), Vice-President Mr. Juan Mainzhausen (Argentina), Secretary General Mr. Walter Schwedhelm (Mexico), and Treasurer Mr. Francis Geulen (Canada).

 Current PATHF President is Mr. Mario Moccia from Argentina.